-Our audit procedures have included, among others, the review of the design and implementation of the controls considered relevant to mitigating the risks associated with the process of recognition of advertising revenues, as well as verification tests of the operational efficiency of such controls.
+Our audit procedures included, among others, the review of the design and implementation of the controls considered to be relevant to the mitigation of the risks associated with the advertising revenue recognition process, and tests to verify that the controls operate effectively.

-We have involved our specialists in technology and information systems to perform audit tests on the billing and auditing control software.
+We involved our specialists in information technology and systems in the performance of audit tests on the computer tool for billing and monitoring audiences.

-Additionally, we have carried out substantive tests in detail carrying out a specific review, on a selective basis, of the support documentation of ad insertions made throughout the year, in order to verify, mainly, its effective issuance and its consistent registration based on the contractually agreed terms.
+In addition, we performed substantive tests of details by means of a specific review, on a selective basis, of the documentation supporting insertions of advertisements over the year, in order to verify, mainly, their actual broadcast and the consistency of their recognition with the agreed-upon contractual terms and conditions.

-We have also carried out substantive analytical procedures on the main accounting accounts affected, taking into account their behaviour in recent years, as well as market data and expectations in their foreseeable evolution.
+We also performed substantive analytical procedures on the main accounting line items affected, taking into account their performance in recent years, market data and expectations as to their foreseeable evolution.

-Finally, we have evaluated the adequacy of the information breakdowns provided in the attached report (see Notes 4 and 23) required by the regulatory financial reporting framework that is applicable.
+Lastly, we evaluated the adequacy of the disclosures provided in the notes to the accompanying consolidated financial statements (see Notes 4 and 23) required by the applicable regulatory financial reporting framework.